flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job killall

-Running jobs may be signaled in bulk with ``flux job killall``.
+Running jobs may be signaled in bulk with :program:`flux job killall`.
 In addition to the option above, target jobs are selected with:

 .. option:: -u, --user=USER